Si5m/error.php/README.md

 ErrorDocument 500 /path/to/error.php?id=500
 ErrorDocument 504 /path/to/error.php?id=504
 ```
-If you don't see the error code that you want to use just add a new entry to error.php and add the line to your htaccess file
+If you don't see the error code that you want to use, add a new entry to error.php and add the line to your htaccess file

 ```
 ErrorDocument <id> /path/to/error.php?id=<id>